 Not everyone can reach complete correction.
 Sometimes a person‘s spinal problems have reached a point that complete spinal correction is impossible.
-Your Denver chiropractor will inform you of the severity of your spinal problem and if correction is possible.
+Your chiropractor will inform you of the severity of your spinal problem and if correction is possible.
 If complete correction is not possible, then a chiropractic correction treatment plan to bring your health up to its greatest potential will be explained.

-If Spinal Correction is possible, it normal takes one to six months of intensive corrective care followed by three to fifteen months of stabilization.
+If Spinal Correction is possible, it normally takes one to six months of intensive corrective care followed by three to fifteen months of stabilization.
 Correcting a person‘s structure is similar to pouring cement hardens; you lose the object you wanted to create.

 After the intensive phase of corrective care, visits of once a week to once every two months are necessary to hold your Spinal structure in place until it stabilizes.
 As cement requires time to stabilize, so does your spine.
 Your Denver Chiropractor can best determine your individual needs based on your Consultation and Exam findings.

 Research shows that ligaments and muscles supporting the spine take longer to heal than the pain or symptoms last.
 Continuing chiropractic care encourages your spine to heal completely and faster than on-again, off-again chiropractic treatments.

 Without continued chiropractic care, your muscles and vertebrae will return to their unhealthy positions.
 Part of the corrective care phase retrains and strengthens muscles to assume a more correct posture.